nicozanf/web2py-pyinstaller/README_mac.md

 ## Full MacOS build recipe

-1. grab and install the official Python program: I've got version 3.7.4 or 2.7.16 (64 bit).
+1. grab and install the official Python program from https://www.python.org : I've got version 3.7.4 or 2.7.16 (64 bit).
 If you've chosen python 2, change pip3 with pip, and python3 with python in the following instructions...

 2. Open a terminal, update tools with:
 "python3 -m pip install --upgrade pip" --> pip-19.2.1